MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/index.md

 ## Interacting with Azure Data Explorer

-The main way for users to interact with Kusto is by using one of the many available [client tools](../tools/index.md).
+The main way for users to interact with Azure Data Explorer (Kusto):
+* Use one of the many available [client tools](../tools/index.md).
 [SQL queries](../api/tds/t-sql.md) are supported.
 However, the primary means of interaction is to use the [Kusto query language](../query/index.md) to send data queries, and to use [control commands](../management/index.md) to manage entities, discover metadata, and so on.
 Both queries and control commands are short textual "programs".